raipc/atsd-api-python/README.md

     True
 ```

-You can add version information with an optional `version` argument (here it is assumed that the `power` metric is versioned).
+You can also add optional versioning fields to the Samples using the `version` argument.
+Versioning enables keeping track of value changes and is described [here](https://axibase.com/products/axibase-time-series-database/data-model/versioning/).

 ```python